 One in four people experience a mental health problem.
 Whilst not all are down to bullying behaviour, simply having a mental health problem can lead to a person being bullied.

-As we come to better understand bullying, the more concerned health professionals are becoming over the potentially damaging and long-lasting impact that bullying has on the mental health of those who experience it.
+As we come to better understand bullying behaviour, the more concerned health professionals are becoming over the potentially damaging and long-lasting impact that it has on the mental health of those who experience it.

-There is some research that indicates that some young people who are bullies, are at increased risk for substance use, academic problems and violence to others later in life.
-The research also indicates that those who are bullied who then go onto bully, are at greater risk for mental health problems.
+There is some research that indicates that some young people who display bullying behaviour, are at increased risk for substance use, academic problems and violence to others later in life.
+The research also indicates that those who are bullied who then go onto bully others, are at greater risk for mental health problems.

 Mental health problems are not always apparent and can often be overlooked in schools.
 In addition, problems can be complex, with many of those experiencing mental health problems having difficulties in more than one area (e.g. conduct problems and depression).
 As such, professionals working with young people who have obvious behavioural difficulties should also consider whether they are masking additional emotional problems.

-Young people are much more likely to have symptoms of depression and anxiety if they have either been bullied or engaged in bullying others when compared to young people who have not been involved in bullying.
+Young people are much more likely to have symptoms of depression and anxiety if they have either been bullied or displayed bullying behaviour towards others when compared to young people who have not been involved in any bullying incidents.
 It is well recognised in research that young people who have been bullied are more likely to have lower self-esteem and self-confidence.
-In particular, sustained, prolonged bullying focusing on a particular aspect of someone’s identity, which goes unrecognised or unchallenged, may have significant effects on the mental health of young people and may lead them to develop a negative self-identity.
+In particular, sustained, prolonged bullying, focusing on a particular aspect of someone’s identity, which goes unrecognised or unchallenged, may have significant effects on the mental health of young people and may lead them to develop a negative self-identity.

 Nobody should face a mental health problem alone.
 If you’re feeling alone, reach out to us and access support for yourself or reach out to someone who needs it.